mfaldas/p4/readme.md

 * Navbar does retain some of its collapse features.
 * Forms Code based on Lecture/Foobooks Code
 * Only Users Susan Buck (E-Mail: susanbuck@gmail.com Password: PlayIsGood) and Marc Faldas (E-Mail: marcfaldas@gmail.com Password: SleepIsGood) can edit.
+* Not all verbs have a Japanese Counterpart as I only provided the one's that I know of.
+No Japanese Translation provided will have 'N/A'.
 * 'Forgot Password' feauture was not implemented as this is just a demo.